The Napa Wine Project

 Regular Tours: No

 Heidi and John have known each other for years; they first met when they were children.
-John is an extremely talented individual who has made food and wine an integral part of his life for several decades.
-His parents sent him to France to learn the culinary arts when he was young – later in his life he lived with noted chef, Julia Child for several months.
-He is involved in remarkable number of food & wine related projects.
-He is an avid traveler, collector of fine art, fine wines and proprietor of Napa Pearls Caviar.
-He is also involved with the American Assistance for Cambodia, an organization which is dedicated to providing opportunities for Cambodian youth and the impoverished living in rural parts of the country.
+John is extremely talented; he has made food and wine an integral part of his life for several decades.
+His parents sent him to France to learn the culinary arts when he was young; he has spent time with some of the culinary greats including living with chef, Julia Child for several months and at an early age, getting to know chef Jacques Pépin.

 In addition to Au Sommet, both Heidi and John are associated with a number of well-regarded wines including Amuse Bouche with the following labels sold through Amuse Bouche: Prêt à Boire, Richard G. Peterson and Vin Perdu.
 And John is the proprietor of Coup de Foudre.

 Coup de Foudre, sometimes is available for tasting at Ma(i)sonry Napa Valley in Yountville.
 The name translates from French as “something that happens quickly, not foreseen – usually love at first sight.”
 As it is written on the label, “is best enjoyed when you want to capture a special moment in time and remember it forever”.
 John met his wife while in France and the labels for this wine are images of his early letters to her (in French) written during their courtship.
-John also developed the ‘peel back label’ on this wine to further treasure the memories from when it is consumed – simply peel off the front label for a keepsake (marked with Who, Where, When, and Why on its back”, leaving behind the ‘real’ label still adhered to the bottle.
+John also developed the ‘peel back label’ on this wine to further treasure the memories from when it is consumed; simply peel off the front label for a keepsake, marked with who, where, when, and why on its back”, leaving behind the ‘real’ label still adhered to the bottle.
 Heidi does not make these wines.

-Richard G. Peterson is made by Heidi’s father Dick Peterson and features two extremely rare wines because of their particular clone – a Pinot Noir and a Brut Rosé.
-Dick Peterson found an ancient clone of Pinot Noir growing in the village of Wrotham (south of London) in the early 1980s when he was in the UK judging a wine contest.
+Richard G. Peterson is made by Heidi’s father Dick Peterson and features an extremely rare wine because of its particular clone – a Brut Rosé from the Wrotham clone of Pinot Noir.
+Dick discovered this ancient clone of Pinot Noir growing in the village of Wrotham (south of London) in the early 1980s when he was in the UK judging a wine contest.
 He brought back several cuttings of this clone and dated it to nearly 2,000 years ago when the Romans introduced it to this part of what is now England.
-He planted three acres in Yountville (calling it his ‘diddly squat vineyard’).
-It is resistant to powdery mildew (never has to spray sulfur) and makes one of the most unique wines you will ever find in Napa Valley (based on both the clone and the winemaker’s fascinating pedigrees).

 Select Wines

 The 2021 Amuse Bouche Prêt à Boire Napa Valley Rosé is a blend of mountain grown Grenache and Syrah from the eastern hills of Rutherford.
 The name Prêt à Boire means ‘ready to drink’ in French.
-And this wine is most definitely ready to consume.
-It is dark pinkish somewhat salmon in color; the highly aromatic and fruit bouquet offers scents of watermelon, raspberry, rose petals and citrus blossoms.
+And this wine is most definitely ready to drink.
+It is dark pinkish somewhat salmon in color; the highly aromatic and fruited bouquet offers scents of watermelon, raspberry, rose petals and citrus blossoms.
 It’s texture is creamy and rolls over one’s palate softly, the same touch one experiences when running their hands over velvet.
-A perceived sweetness of fruit shows not from any residual sugar but from richness of fruit with flavors of black raspberry, citrus and watermelon.
+A perceived sweetness of fruit shows not from any residual sugar but from richness of flavor with notes of black raspberry, citrus and watermelon.
 The long fruit-filled finish lingers along with a slight tanginess.
 In our humble opinion, this is among some of Napa Valley’s best rosé wines.

 Vin Perdu (pronounced van perdoo) translates to “lost wine” from French.
 This wine is made each year with premium wines that do not fit into their other portfolios.
 These components might be “lost” each year when they create their other blends – but they are certainly found when they build the final Vin Perdu blend.
 Take note of the one-of-a-kind lenticular label – the artwork ‘changes’ when you tilt the bottle.
 For example, the 2014 vintage shows a loose interpretation of the God Bacchus holding a glass.
 As you tilt the bottle, the wine glass rotates to catch the now dripping grape juice from the grapes above his hand.
 The labels on previous years are equally as intriguing.